About This Site

 Editorial Policy

-The Shin-Etsu Group started issuing the "Environmental Report" in 2000.
-In 2004, the report was renamed the "Environmental and Social Report" after expanding its contents to include corporate social responsibility in general, and in 2016, the report was retitled the "CSR Report" and has been issued without interruption.
-Furthermore, the Group has renamed "CSR Report" to "Sustainability Report" starting in 2019 since we have begun integrating SDGs into business management, expanding the scope of our business activities to realize a sustainable society.
+The Shin-Etsu Group started issuing the “Environmental Report” in 2000.
+In 2004, the report was renamed the “Environmental and Social Report” after expanding its contents to include corporate social responsibility in general, and in 2016, the report was retitled the “CSR Report” and has been issued without interruption.
+Furthermore, the Group has renamed “CSR Report” to “Sustainability Report” starting in 2019 since we have begun integrating SDGs into business management, expanding the scope of our business activities to realize a sustainable society.
+Starting from the FY2024 edition, we have expanded the contents related to human capital and sustainability in an effort to introduce our initiatives to create value over the medium and long term.

 The Report also serves as a report on our Responsible Care programs*1.